aionnetwork/aion/README.md

 This repository contains the main kernel implementation and releases for the Aion network.

+( Full opensource publish is module based and will be available after open public testnet.)
+Current opensource modules:

+..* modP2p

 ## System Requirements

 * **Ubuntu 16.04** or a later version